kkastan/calcapi/README.md

   "start": "node server.js"
 }
 ```
 Note the `--forceexit` and `--captureExceptions` flags.
-They are required for teh following reasons:
+They are required for the following reasons:
 * `--forceexit` To stop the jasmine process after test completion.
 Without this flag the server that jasmine starts to run the tests in will run indefinitely.
 * `--captureExceptions` To prevent losing errors which occur outside of the jasmine stack.
 For example without this option errors such as javascript syntax errors will not get logged to stdout or stderr and will **not** result in a non-zero exit code.